-The Plan's provider directory lists primary care doctors (family practitioners, pediatricians and internists), with their locations and phone numbers, and notes whether or not the doctor is accepting new patients.
-Directories are updated on a regular basis and are available at the time of enrollment or upon request by calling the Customer Service Department at 504/927-3100 in Baton Rouge; 504/522-3100 in New Orleans; toll-free 1-800/349-1000 in Shreveport; toll-free 1-800/729-3102 outside Louisiana and TDD 504/926-0543; you can also find out if your doctor participates with this Plan by calling these numbers.
+The Plan's provider directory lists participating medical groups and primary care doctors (generally family practitioners, pediatricians, internists, obstetricians and gynecologists) with their locations and phone numbers, and notes regarding whether or not the doctor is accepting new patients.
+Other specialists may be selected as a primary care doctor if approved by FHP Health Care.
+Directories are updated on a regular basis and are available at the time of enrollment or upon request by calling the Customer Service Department at 1-800-755-4347.
+You can also find out if your doctor participates with this Plan by calling this number.
 If you are interested in receiving care from a specific provider who is listed in the directory, call the provider to verify that he or she still participates with the Plan and is accepting new patients.
-Important note: When you enroll in this Plan, services (except for emergency benefits) are provided through the Plan's delivery system; the continued availability and/or participation of any one doctor, hospital, or other provider cannot be guaranteed.
+Important note: When you enroll in this plan, services (except for emergency benefits) are provided through the Plan's delivery system; the continued availability and/or participation of any one doctor, hospital, or other provider, cannot be guaranteed.